The information-complete quantum theory: An information-complete description for finite-dimensional systems

-To have an easy understanding of our informationally-complete description of physical systems, some remarks are necessary.
-First, we note that the third system is also included in other interpretations of QT, such as the many-worlds interpretation \cite{Everett,Tipler} and the relational interpretation \cite{Rovelli,Rovelli-book}.
+To have an easy understanding of our information-complete description of physical systems, some remarks are necessary.
+First, we note that the third system is also included in other interpretations of QT, such as the many-worlds interpretation \cite{Everett,Tipler}, the relational interpretation \cite{Rovelli,Rovelli-book}, and the \textquotedblleft objective quantum measurement\textquotedblright\ \cite{objectQM}.
 However, the third system in our formalism plays a role that is dramatically different from those interpretations.
-Actually, imposing informational completeness into our quantum description of nature distinguishes our theory from all previous interpretations of QT.
+Actually, imposing information-completeness into our quantum description of nature distinguishes our theory from all previous interpretations of QT.
 Second, the fact that $\left\vert r,\mathcal{SA} \right\rangle $, as entangled, can always be written in a Schmidt form implies a symmetric role played by $\mathcal{S}$ and $\mathcal{A}$.
 Meanwhile, the role of $\mathcal{P}$\ is dramatically different from that of either $\mathcal{S}$ or $\mathcal{A}$.
 But $\mathcal{P}$ and the combined system $\mathcal{SA}$ play a symmetric role.
 We anticipate that such a feature could have profound consequences, particularly for the internal consistency of the theory.
 We will find that this is indeed the case when we consider the dynamics within the ICQT.